-Parameter Description SNTP State Use this radio button to enable or disable SNTP.
+SNTP State Use this radio button to enable or disable SNTP.
 Current Time Displays the current time.
 Time Source Displays the time source for the system.
-SNTP First Server The IP address of the primary server from which the SNTP information will be taken.
-SNTP Second Server The IP address of the secondary server from which the SNTP information will be taken.
+IPv4 SNTP Primary Server The IPv4 address of the primary server from which the SNTP information will be taken.
+IPv4 SNTP Secondary Server The IPv4 address of the secondary server from which the SNTP information will be taken.
+IPv6 SNTP Primary Server The IPv6 address of the primary server from which the SNTP information will be taken.
+IPv6 SNTP Secondary Server The IPv6 address of the secondary server from which the SNTP information will be taken.
 SNTP Poll Interval In Seconds (30-99999) The interval, in seconds, between requests for updated SNTP information.